xenago/app-scripts/dcp/README.md

 #### Use DCP-o-matic to encode the source into a DCP

-Make sure to set to 3D alternate
+Make sure to set to `3D left/right`:

 ![DCP-o-matic UI](./dcp_o_matic_ui.png)